Americana de Aviación: Company history

 Americana de Aviación was founded in 1990 and began operations in 1991 using a Boeing 727-077 with regional routes within Peru.

-Founders were: Juan Manuel Pereira Medina (President-Founder) and Victor D. Ortiz de Villate (General Manager).
+Its founders were Juan Manuel Pereira Medina (President-Founder) and Victor D. Ortiz de Villate (General Manager).
 In 1996, they sold their majority stock participation to Luis Chan Lay who named his partner, Leandro Chiok Chang (new Executive President), as his front man.

-In 1997, the Peruvian Government grounded all B727-100s older than 20 years and Americana saw its aircraft grounded.
-Soon, the 727s were replaced with Boeing 737-200s but bad administration by the new owners and a bad financial picture in South America, saw Americana forced to cease operations by 1997.
+At one point, it was Peru's largest domestic airline.
+In mid-1997, the Peruvian government grounded all B727 and by early 1998, it was only allowed to fly charters but not under its own name.
+Soon, the 727s were replaced with Boeing 737-200s, but poor management by the new owners and a weak financial picture in South America forced Americana to cease operations.